 Factors that Affect Magnetic Responses

-Magnetic Response and Magnetic Susceptibility ranges for most gemstones are listed on the Magnetic Susceptibility Index.
-The magnetic response that a gem shows when a magnetic field is applied does not always correspond exactly to the measured magnetic susceptibility.
-Physical factors such as the shape, cut, size and weight of a gem can at times cause responses to appear somewhat weaker or stronger than what can actually be measured with a magnetic susceptibility balance.
+Magnetic Response and Magnetic Susceptibility ranges for most gemstones are listed on the Magnetic Susceptibility Index linked at the top of this page.
+The magnetic response that a gem shows when a magnetic field is applied can be affected by a number of factors, and the visible responses don't always correspond exactly to the measured magnetic susceptibility.
+Physical factors such as the shape, cut, size and weight of a gem can at times cause responses to appear somewhat weaker or stronger than what is actually measured with a magnetic susceptibility balance.
 Magnetic inclusions in certain gemstones can also occasionally affect magnetic responses.

 Gem Weight: Although gem weight is virtually irrelevant when we use the Floatation Method, Direct responses (Pick-up and Drag responses) are weight-dependent.
 This is by far the most significant factor that affects magnetic responses.
 Larger Garnet gems and faceting rough may be too heavy to pick up, but most will drag.
 Approximate cut-off points between Pick-up and Drag responses for Garnets are: Spessartine over 4-5ct, Almandine and Andradite over 2-3ct, Pyrope, Rhodolite and Malaya over 1-2ct, Chrome Pyrope over 1ct, Mali Garnet over 0.5ct.

 When a magnet is held in front of a gem that has a large flat surface area at its table facet, the gem may show magnetic attraction that is disproportionate to its actual magnetic susceptibility.
-The large green Beryl with a very large table facet pictured below shows a moderate magnetic response when the floatation method is used.
-However, its actual measured susceptibility is weak at only 22 X 10(-6) SI.
+The large green Beryl with its enormous table facet pictured below shows a moderate magnetic response when the floatation method is used.
+However, its actual measured susceptibility is considered weak at only 22 X 10(-6) SI.

 Testing a Small Gem with a Small Surface Area